📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 What is the Confluence page status

 The Confluence page status is a visual indicator that tells a visitor what the page's current position is in the content lifecycle.
-Users in Confluence can view page status usually at the top of a page.
-A correct and automatically updating Confluence page status helps to keep review deadlines and lower unnecessary interruptions between team members.
+Keeping track of each page's status can become overwhelming.
+This is where automation and Confluence page status reports by Better Content Archiving and Analytics for Confluence become invaluable.

-After exploring how to make Confluence display the status on individual pages, we will look at how the Confluence page status macro provides a useful way to select and render page lists.
+In this article, we look beyond manual status updates and explore how to automatically refresh the Confluence page status.
+After exploring how to make Confluence display the status on individual pages, we will look at comprehensive Confluence page status reports to track user insights and content usage statistics.

-Updating the Confluence page status with Better Content Archiving for Confluence
+Updating the Confluence page status with Better Content Archiving and Analytics for Confluence

 The page status works well with other features like Confluence notifications.
 You can also reduce review delays with reminder emails and put page owners in control of content quality checks.